clojurists-together/clojuriststogether.org/content/news/2026/Annual Fundnig 2026 Announcement.md

 I want to work on custom code actions, support for new clojure.java.javadoc lib, improve java interop support like go to class locations, methods etc, lots of this would require me working in clj-kondo too

 [**metrepl**](https://github.com/ericdallo/metrepl)
-I want to help with guide and examples of metrics of your repl and how that can help companies understand developers REPL usage
+I want to help with guide and examples of metrics of your repl and how that can help companies understand developers REPL usage<br>

+---

 ### Jeaye Wilkerson
 https://github.com/jeaye